 Opening an Account With Atlantic Investment Management

 - Looking for a traditional financial advisor who can build a financial plan and help you invest your money?
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Although it can be difficult to peel your eyes away from the potential returns of investing in the stock market, don't forget that your investment gains and dividends are subject to tacation.
 If you don't know what you might have to pay, stop by SmartAsset's capital gains tax calculator to find out.